oeloeloel/forked/app/death-story.md

 But you never had the the time.
 You still don't, but you're going to try it anyway.

 You find a hand-hold.
-Then you find a foot-hold.
 Then you find a second hand-hold.
 Then you realise you're holding your own hand.

 Oh boy, this is tiring.
 You find a nice comfortable spot to sit down.